Deep Reinforcement Learning for Bipedal Locomotion: A Brief Survey: End-to-end framework

 The proposed framework utilises a policy that modifies motor commands by applying action offsets based on the current reference joint positions, allowing the biped robot to achieve dynamic locomotion through error compensation.
 The state space includes proprioceptive information such as trunk position, orientation, velocity, angular velocity, joint angles, and joint velocities, providing the necessary sensory data for real-time adjustments.
 Actions are defined by offsets, $\delta a$, which represent deviations from the predefined desired joint positions, $\hat{a}$, with the final motor commands represented as $a = \hat{a} + \delta a$.
 The reward function encourages the policy to optimise locomotion performance by considering (a) how closely the robot’s active joint angles match the reference angles, (b) how effectively the robot responds to user commands, and (c) additional terms that further enhance the stability of the robot’s movements.
 This holistic approach enables the biped robot to adapt to various dynamic conditions while maintaining balance and control.

 Introduced in 2018, a residual learning framework for the bipedal robot Cassie marked a significant advancement \cite{2018_xie_OSUDRL_feedback_DRL_reference-based}.
 This framework allowed the robot to walk forward by incorporating a policy trained via Proximal Policy Optimisation (PPO) algorithms, as detailed in Appendix \ref{Appendix:DRL_algorithm}.
 The policy receives the robot's states and reference inputs, outputting a residual term that augments the reference at the current timestep.
 These modified references are then processed by a PD controller to set the desired joint positions.
-While this framework enhanced the robot's ability to perform tasks beyond standing \cite{2018_yang_push_recover_wholebody}, its physical deployment on a bipedal robot has not yet occurred, potentially rendering it impractical for managing walking at varying speeds and limiting movement to a single direction.
+Although this framework has improved the robot’s ability to perform tasks beyond standing \cite{2018_yang_push_recover_wholebody}, it has yet to be physically deployed on a bipedal robot.
+As a result, it remains impractical for managing walking at varying speeds and is constrained to movement in a single direction.

-To transition this framework to a real robot, a sim-to-real strategy based on the previous model was demonstrated, where the policy, trained through a residual learning approach, was subsequently applied on a physical bipedal robot \cite{2020_Xie_firstsim2real_}.
+To transition this framework to a real robot, a sim-to-real strategy based on the previous model was demonstrated, where the policy, trained through a residual learning approach, was subsequently applied to a physical bipedal robot \cite{2020_Xie_firstsim2real_}.
 Compared to model-based methods, this training policy achieves faster running speeds on the same platform, underlining the considerable potential of DRL-based frameworks.
 However, the robot's movements remain constrained to merely walking forward or backward.

 A unique residual learning approach was introduced to enable omnidirectional walking, where the policy adds a residual term to the current joint positions, allowing gradual omnidirectional walking \cite{2021_Diego_deepwalk_curriculum_learning_sim2real}.
 In this case, the desired reference is the robot's current joint positions, which makes the approach distinctive.
 However, this also limits the policy’s ability to explore more diverse motions, restricting it to a single slow walking pattern.